 Ella has competed in long course, olympic and sprint distance events where she's becoming very familiar with the podium at the end of races.

-Michael Donnelly-Winter running program coach
+Michael Donnelly- running coach

 Michael's triathlon adventure started on a sunny Saturday in early October 2015 when he rocked up for the inaugural PTC novice course.
 Little did he know what he was getting himself into.
 Amazingly, most of those who enrolled made it through the Summer Sprint series and a couple of the group even got as far as Busso 70.3 in May 2016.

 Years later Michael's still doing triathlon and still part of the PTC family.
 The PB’s and shiny medals are great but it’s the way of life, the weekends away and the friends for life you meet on the journey that make it all worthwhile.
 With PTC and the wider tri community I’ve met lots of inspirational and good people from different backgrounds with a sprinkle of some crazies along the way.

 Triathlon has spawned an interest in other endurance events including a bike ride from Alice Springs to Darwin to raise funds for cancer in 2016, multiple marathons all over the world, adventure racing and even a foray into the mtb world with Seven.
 Michael has just completed the 80km Ultra Marathon in Margaret River to add to his list of endurance races.